Alex Bregman Player Props: Astros vs. Dodgers

 Alex Bregman At The Plate

-- In 38.7% of his games this season, Bregman has had at least one RBI.
-He's picked up more than one in 14.7% and driven in three or more of his team's runs in three contests.
+- In 30 games this season (39.5%), Bregman has picked up an RBI, and in 12 of those games (15.8%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

+- In 35 of 76 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.